RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0215_Choices.md

 An argument of coherence will extend the choice to other areas of the language, such as the default opening of a stream.

 An implementation can offer a choice of the two variants, for example by using an OPTIONS instruction or directive.

+### Characters are codepoints/grapheme clusters

+There are different interpretations of what a character is.

+Netrexx, for example, identifies characters with _Unicode codepoints_.

+Swift, on the other hand, identifies characters with _extended grapheme clusters_.